 The process of eradication is first forwarded to the dispatcher of Extbase by TYPO3.
 The dispatcher completes several preliminary tasks before it hands the further processing on to the according position within the code of our blog example:

-- It interprets the incoming request and bundles all relevant
+It interprets the incoming request and bundles all relevant information into a

 Responseobject as a container for the result of the request.